 If you don’t have lots of time during your week for cooking meals, spend a few hours on the weekend doing some meal prep.
 I spend some time on Sundays making spice blends, salad dressing, mayonnaise, kombucha, bacon, and something for breakfasts (like egg “muffins”) to help the week run more smoothly and not have to spend as much time in the kitchen on busy days.
 Read more about how I meal plan and prep here.

-Thrive Market is a great website to shop for high-quality, healthy ingredients and snacks delivered to your door for 25-50% off retail.
+Thrive Market is a great website to shop for high-quality, healthy ingredients and snacks.
+You can get them delivered to your door for 25-50% off retail.
 They always have deals going on for free products, extra savings on certain products, or Thrive cash back on certain brands.
 Use the banner below to get a free gift, up to a $24 value, with your first order.

 If you are budget-conscious, don’t worry about buying the highest quality meat and organic fruits and vegetables right away.
 You don’t have to be PERFECT, just do the BEST you can do as your budget and time allow.